linode/docs/docs/guides/tools-reference/file-transfer/sftp-linux/index.md

 Linux implements the SFTP protocol using the `sftp` utility.
 Other SFTP clients are also available, but this guide only covers `sftp`.
 This utility is installed as part of the `ssh` package.

 Before performing any file operations, first, use `sftp` to establish a connection to the remote computer.
 To connect successfully, you must have the appropriate privileges to access the remote system.
-While logged in to the local system, follow the steps below to establish a connection.
+While logged in to the local system, follow the steps below to establish a connection:

 1. Enter the `sftp` command along with the username of the target account and the IP address of the remote system.
 Separate the username and address using a `@` symbol.